-- Other prior year NOLs (itemize).
-(Supported by the Prior Year NOL Worksheet, Figure CA-8.)
-All worksheets for Part III, line 2, are accessed here. - e Carryover from 2016. (auto-calc line, supported by the Prior Year NOL Worksheet, Figure CA-8) Computed as the sum of line e of all worksheets combined, this line represents the remaining carryovers from the prior year excluding the first four. - f Amount used in 2017. (auto-calc line, supported by the Prior Year NOL Worksheet, Figure CA-8) Computed as the sum of line f of all worksheets combined, this line represents the currently deductible amounts from prior NOLs on the worksheets. - h Carryover to 2018. (auto-calc line, supported by the Prior Year NOL Worksheet, Figure CA-8) Computed as the sum of line h of all worksheets combined, this line represents the carryovers to 2018 from prior NOLs on the worksheets. - Disaster part of carryover from 2016. (auto-calc line, supported by the Prior Year NOL Worksheet, Figure CA-8) Computed as the sum of line h of only worksheets identified as code DIS, this line represents the carryovers to 2018 from prior declared disasters.
+- combined, this line represents the sum of amounts of all NOLs on the worksheets when the NOLs were first generated. - e Carryover from 2018. (auto-calc line, supported by the Prior Year NOL Worksheet, Figure CA-8) Computed as the sum of line e of all worksheets combined, this line represents the remaining carryovers from the prior year excluding the first four. - f Amount used in 2019. (auto-calc line, supported by the Prior Year NOL Worksheet, Figure CA-8) Computed as the sum of line f of all worksheets combined, this line represents the currently deductible amounts from prior NOLs on the worksheets. - h Carryover to 2020. (auto-calc line, supported by the Prior Year NOL Worksheet, Figure CA-8) Computed as the sum of line h of all worksheets combined, this line represents the carryovers to 2019 from prior NOLs on the worksheets. - Disaster part of carryover. (auto-calc line, supported by the Prior Year NOL Worksheet, Figure CA-8) Computed as the sum of line h of only worksheets identified as code DIS, this line represents the carryovers to 2020 from prior declared disasters.